 Another clone of a popular and expensive squonk mod, the Hidra.
 This is a mechanical mod with an 8ml bottle.
 You can get replacement bottles on the website as well.

 The body is Delrin, but at the moment there’s very little information about the Hidra clone squonk mod.

 One of the best, hardest-hitting semi-mechanical squonk mods out there today.
 This clone by YFTK is based on the SVA Kimech, which sells for around $1,000 in various Facebook groups.

 It’s near impossible to get one from the source.
 The clone is by far the best offered by YFTK in terms of quality.
-I have reviewed this clone, and I was very impressed!
-The Mosfet switch hits perfectly, and the form factor is so somfortable.
+The Mosfet switch hits perfectly, and the form factor is so comfortable.